Your Ad Here

 The 1885 E. Robinson Property Map seen below, is the earliest map located thus far that shows the presence of the Pennsylvania RR in the vicinity of West 37th Street in Manhattan.

 This "presence" is merely a structure located at the corner of West 35th Street and Twelfth Avenue, and is clearly marked for Pennsylvania Railroad and appears to be a simple bulkhead pier station.
-It should ne noted that this structure is two blocks south of where the Pennsylvania RR West 37th Street Fregiht Yards would actually be located.
+It should ne noted that this structure is two blocks south of where the Pennsylvania RR West 37th Street Freight Yards would actually be located.
 That property appears to be multitude of semi improved lots.
 Also, take note that Twelfth Avenue ends at West 37th Street.
 The E. Robinson map legend denotes the following.

 .